niamu/digimon-card-game/README.md

 Before the deck string is written, the checksum can now be calculated and the last byte of the checksum stored at the 2nd byte location.

-After the deck contents have been stored the deck name (truncated to 63 characters) is stored as UTF-8 bytes to complete the byte buffer.
+After the deck contents have been stored the deck name (truncated to 63 bytes) is stored as UTF-8 bytes to complete the byte buffer.

 Lastly, the entire byte buffer is converted to Base64 and prefixed with `DCG` at the beginning of the string to indicate it is a Digimon Card Game deck code.